kreshuklab/plant-seg/README.md

 $ cd plant-seg
 $ conda env create -n plant-seg -f ./plant_seg.yml
 ```
-The pipeline will be placed inside your home directory.
-If you want to use a custom location please look at the
+The PlantSeg related files (models, configs) will be placed inside your home directory under `~/.plantseg_models`.
- troubleshooting for all info.
+If you want to use a custom location please look at the troubleshooting guide.

 ### Pipeline Usage (command line):
 Our Pipeline is completely configuration file based and does not require any coding.
 To run it is necessary to activate the correct anaconda environment.
 (Assuming the pipeline is setup in